by Michou Landon, unless otherwise noted

-The first is to our editor, who has final approval on all reviews, at Mt Shasta Magazine, PO Box 443, Mt.
+The first is to our editor, who has final approval on all reviews, at Mt Shasta Magazine,300 E. Lake Street, Mt.
 Shasta, CA 96067.
 Regarding the printed magazine, with reviews only, preference is given to advertisers.

 The second goes to our reviewer, Michou Landon, 1136 Turner Drive NE, Albuquerque, NM 87123.

 Reviews are posted on line as soon as we receive them.
 Those wanting to reprint a review in another publication should contact our editor for approval.
 There is a small fee involved.

 Title: All One World